wlonk/arcadia/arcadia.md

 > Then, in any conflict, each party starts with a card, spend tokens for more.
 > Then spend passions for an extra bump.
 >
 > That implies roles for traits of some sort.
+Get cards not just for currency,
+> but for invoking fictional triggers.
 >
 > How you get and spend currency can stay as-is.
 >